Are We Asking the Right Questions?: Designing for Community Stakeholders' Interactions with AI in Policing: Discussion

 Here, community members also shared that there needed to be transparency regarding the use of such tools by government agencies but also that they needed to operate in the public interest; i.e. - improving the safety of citizens through fair policing practices that do not indiscriminately target and racially profile members of the community.
 Community members brought into question the street-level practices of law enforcement agents through which data is collected about low-income and minority communities.
 Similarly, technical participants, who are also community members, shared that such policing practices might perpetuate a vicious cycle by consistently collecting crime data in low-income neighborhoods.
 This cycle, or feedback loop, could result in increased policing and continuous data collection, a concern also raised in prior work \cite{veale2018fairness}.
 In line with recent work in the public sector \cite{kuo2023understanding, stapleton2022has, zhang2023deliberating}, our results provide further evidence that impacted community members are indeed indispensable to the AI deliberation process and can help avoid major pitfalls in AI systems.
-That is, involving impacted community members at the onset of the AI deliberation process can help identify critical fairness, accountability, transparency, and ethics (FATE) issues before such systems are developed and deployed.
-As highlighted by Kawakami et al. \cite{kawakamistudying}, this concern was also raised by public sector workers who believed that collaborating with community members could help address "fundamental and root problems" that are missed otherwise.
+That is, \textbf{involving impacted community members at the onset of the AI deliberation process can help proactively identify critical fairness, accountability, transparency, and ethical (FATE) issues before AI systems are developed and deployed; a significant ongoing concern for Responsible AI (RAI) practices.} As highlighted by Kawakami et al. \cite{kawakamistudying}, this concern was also raised by public sector workers who believed that collaborating with community members could help address "fundamental and root problems" that are missed otherwise.

 Here, the application acted as a boundary object \cite{star1989structure} and helped facilitate detailed conversations with community members.
 The application helped scaffold nuanced and context-specific discussions with community members about policing practices in their city, and the use of AI systems by police departments, and helped articulate design guidelines for developing ethical AI systems that are centered in the needs of the impacted community.